Dirac geometry and integration of Poisson homogeneous spaces: Introduction

 Symplectic groupoids are thus global objects corresponding to Poisson manifolds, {extending the way} Lie groups integrate Lie algebras.
 Besides their key role in a quantization scheme for Poisson manifolds (see e.g. \cite{BatesWein,Hawk}), symplectic groupoids have become an indispensable tool in the modern study of Poisson structures (see e.g. \cite{CFM}).
 A central problem in Poisson geometry is to identify classes of Poisson manifolds which are integrable and devise methods to construct their symplectic groupoids.

 An important class of Poisson manifolds consists of Poisson homogeneous spaces of Poisson Lie groups, originally introduced by Drinfeld \cite{Drinfeld, Drinfeld2} as semi-classical limits of homogeneous spaces of quantum groups.
-Different methods have been employed in the literature to tackle integrability of Poisson homogeneous spaces, producing partial results e.g. in \cite{BCST,FI, Lu3, Lu-note,S,X} (see also \cite{BCST2,BCQT} for applications to quantization).
+Different methods have been employed in the literature to tackle their integrability, producing partial results e.g. in \cite{BCST,FI, Lu3, Lu-note,S,X} (see also \cite{BCST2,BCQT} for applications to quantization).
 In this paper, we prove integrability of Poisson homogeneous spaces in its full generality.